Cost of Attendance

 Room and Board:

-The off campus housing component assumes single occupancy of rental units in the surrounding community and will be used as the standard, traditional Cost of Attendance budget.
+The off campus housing component assumes an average costs of current rates for rental units in the surrounding community and will be used as the standard, traditional Cost of Attendance budget.
 Students should consider housing options carefully.
-Other housing budgets include on campus and with parents and are determined by what is reported in the FAFSA.
+Other housing budgets include with parents and are determined by what is reported in the FAFSA.
 The food component (board) of the student budget assumes a combination of prepared meals and grocery expenses while cooking at home.

 Travel costs are estimated based on an allowance for car maintenance, gas, and insurance.